 Hike up the steep slopes of Tiu Shau Ngam

-Tiu Shau Ngam is a series of mountains with a steep hiking trail that will lead you to The Hunch Backs, which is at the highest point, the western ridge.
+Tiu Shau Ngam is a series of mountains with a steep hiking trail that leads to The Hunch Backs, the highest point on the western ridge.

 Panoramic views from Tiu Shau Ngam

-At the first peak of Tiu Shau Ngam, you can see unobstructed views of Ma On Shan (the town), Sha Tin area, Shing Mun River and Tolo Habour.
-The view is quite impressive at this peak but keep climbing up, the views get better!
+At the first peak of Tiu Shau Ngam, you can see unobstructed views of Ma On Shan (the town), Sha Tin area, Shing Mun River and Tolo Harbour.
+The view is quite impressive at this peak, but keep climbing up, and the views get better!

 Trek up to The Hunch Backs of the Ma On Shan Hike

 While you are hiking up Tiu Shau Ngam, you can see the saddle-shaped mountain while looking towards the trail.
-Picture this: the tail is The Hunch Backs (the peak on the left) and Ma On Shan is the head (the peak on the right).
+The tail of The Hunch Backs is the peak on the left and Ma On Shan is the head, which is the peak on the right.
 Can you see it?

 And when you look back towards where you started, you can see the series of peaks of Tiu Shau Ngam.

-Hike on the mountain ridge from The Hunch Backs to the Ma On Shan peak
+Hike from The Hunch Backs to the Ma On Shan peak

 At the top of The Hunch Backs summit, you can see a narrow hiking trail on the mountain ridge that crosses the horse-saddle mountain.
 At 677m above sea level, this is quite an impressive view.